10 Best Kayaks for the Money (August 2026) Tested Under $800

 Inflatable vs Hard-Shell: The Real Trade-offs

 Hard-shells paddle faster and track straighter.
-The Pelican Argo 100X covers the same distance with 30% less effort than inflatables.
+The Pelican Argo 100X covers the same distance with 30% less effort than any inflatable we tested.
+For paddling fitness or longer trips, hard-shells win.

 Transport Considerations Often Decide Everything